 or cara cara oranges

-For the salad dressing: Combine oil oil, achiote, honey, remaining thyme, vinegar, and cinnamon in a blender and begin to blend.
+Make The Achiote Dressing: Combine oil oil, achiote, honey, remaining thyme, vinegar, and cinnamon in a blender and begin to blend.
 Pour water in through the hole at the top of the blender top and blend until smooth.
 Remove carafe from blender, add salt and pepper, and taste on a leaf of arugula.
 Add more salt and pepper as needed.
-(Dressing can be made up to 4 days in advance – store refrigerated in an airtight container.)

-For serving: To prepare the oranges, start with a sharp knife.
+Supreme The Oranges: To prepare the oranges, start with a sharp knife.
 Trim the fruit’s ends; set a flat side on a cutting board.
 Slice off the peel and pith, following the sphere shape of the fruit.
 Slice into 1/4 –inch rounds.
-(Citrus can be prepped up to 1 day in advance – store refrigerated in an airtight container.)

 To serve, arrange the arugula, oranges, and beets in a serving bowl.
 Garnish with the sesame seeds, walnuts, and cheese and serve with dressing passed on the side.